supersuryaansh/barely-pm2/README.md

 Lists all PM2 processes.

 - opts.color: (boolean) Optional.
 If set to true, forces color output in the console.
+- opts.raw: (boolean) Optional.
+Don't use PM2 binary if set to false.
+- opts.name: (string) Optional.
+List only the processes string with the name.

 ### PM2delete(processName, exit)
 Deletes a specified PM2 process.

 - processName: (string) The name of the process to delete.
-- exit: (boolean) Exit the process after completion
+- exit: (boolean) Exit the process after completion.

 ### PM2stop(processName, exit)
 Stops a specified PM2 process.

 - processName: (string) The name of the process to stop.
-- exit: (boolean) Exit the process after completion
+- exit: (boolean) Exit the process after completion.

 ### PM2start(processName, exit)
 Starts a specified PM2 process.

 - processName: (string) The name of the process to start.
-- exit: (boolean) Exit the process after completion
+- exit: (boolean) Exit the process after completion.

 ### PM2create(opts = {})
 Creates and starts a new PM2 process.